CrimsonVista/UTAustin-Courses/2021sp_cs361s/labs/lab1/lab1_instructions.md

     >>> set_tap_sink /tmp/dump1.pcap

 Now you should be able to user wireshark on this named pipe without any problems.

+If, for whatever reason, it's giving you errors or problems with the dump file, try the following:

+1. close wireshark
+1. delete /tmp/dump1.pcacp
+1. mkfifo /tmp/dump1.pcap
+1. in spoke, `>>> set_tap_sink /tmp/dump1.pcap`
+1. relaunch wireshark -l -i /tmp/dump1.pcap

+If all else fails, ask for help on Slack.

 ## Run some simple tests